fbpx

 Overview

-The George W. Beadle Award honors individuals who have made outstanding contributions to the community of genetics researchers.
-Recipients of the Beadle Award must have contributed to the genetics community beyond an exemplary research career, for example by creating and disseminating an invaluable technique or tool, helping the community adopt a model system, working to provide a voice for the community in public or political forums, and/or maintaining active leadership roles.
+The George W. Beadle Award honors individuals who have made outstanding contributions to the community of genetics researchers as a whole and led an exemplary research career.
+They will have contributed by creating and disseminating an invaluable technique or tool, helping the community adopt a model system, working to provide a voice for the community in public or political forums, and/or maintaining active leadership roles.

-GSA established the award in 1999 in honor of an outstanding scientist and a respected academic, administrator, and public servant—George W. Beadle (1903-1989).
-Beadle was the 1946 GSA president and received the 1958 Nobel Prize in Physiology or Medicine for his work with Edward L. Tatum.
+GSA established the award in 1999 in honor of George W. Beadle (1903-1989).
+Beadle was the 1946 GSA President and received the 1958 Nobel Prize in Physiology or Medicine for his work with Edward L. Tatum.
 The Beadle and Tatum experiments and their “one gene, one enzyme” theory established the linkage between biochemistry and genetics, setting the groundwork for the development of molecular biology.

 Beadle was not only an outstanding scientist, but also a respected academic, administrator, and public servant.
 In addition to academic leadership positions, Beadle served numerous national and international leadership roles, including as chairman of the National Academy of Sciences Committee on the Biological Effects of Atomic Radiation, president of the American Association for the Advancement of Science, and chair of the Scientific Council of the American Cancer Society.
 He also spoke before school groups and the public, promoting science education and genetics education in particular.